PlayzAe/PlayzAe/README.md

 ### Work

 **Game Hacking / Cheats**
-Check out the cheat site here — [zykof-website.vercel.app](https://zykof-website.vercel.app/) Source code for both the cheats and the website are private for obvious reasons.
+Check out the cheat site here — [Cheat Website](https://zykof.best/) Source code for both the cheats and the website are private for obvious reasons.

 **Video Editing**